fmcgeough/fmcgeough.github.io/_posts/2024-09-02-ecto-telemetry.md

 > does not generate telemetry events.
 In some cases the library may generate its own version of
 > telemetry events that you can coerce into the telemetry system.

-In Elixir (and Erlang) code telemetry is generation of a named telemetry event.
-The event can include measurements and metadata.
-There is a standard way for your app to plug into telemetry events and transmit the metrics to a collection point.
+In Elixir (and Erlang) telemetry means the generation of a named telemetry event.
+The event is not only a measurement but may also include metadata.

 An event is named using a List of atoms.
-This list of atoms has to uniquely identify the event.
+This list of atoms uniquely identifies the type of event.
-What I mean when I saw "uniquely identifies the event" is that it identifies the general category of the event.
+That is, the name identifies the general category of the event.
 That is, we may have an event named `[:my_app, :sonar_system, :ping]` that is used to report some sonar ping event.
 This is its name but there can be multiple telemetry events of this kind generated, each with its own timestamp.

-Ecto, Phoenix and most likely other libraries have a dependency on the telemetry library.
+Ecto, Phoenix and other libraries you may use have a dependency on the telemetry library.
 When your app starts the telemetry library starts a GenServer that creates an `ets` table.
 This is used to connect generated events to registered callbacks for those events.
 The callback is responsible for doing something with the generated event - such as sending it on to Datadog or Prometheus.

+## Listening for Telemetry Events

 There are two functions in the telemetry library for registering your interest in events: